'Maybe I'm Immune': Trump Returns To White House, Removes Mask Despite Infection

 "One thing that's for certain – don't let it dominate you.
 Don't be afraid of it.
 You're going to beat it," he said.
 "We have the best medical equipment.
 We have the best medicines.
 All developed recently.
 And you're going to beat it."

-"I went, I didn't feel so good," he said, but added that, "And two days ago, I could have left two days ago.
+"I went, I didn't feel so good," he said, but added that "two days ago, I could have left two days ago.
 Two days ago I felt great, like better than I have in a long time.
 I said just recently, better than 20 years ago."

-Trump's physician, Sean Conley, said he is cautiously optimistic about the president's prognosis, but that medical staff needed to remain on guard for another week.
+Trump's physician, Sean Conley, said he is cautiously optimistic about the president's prognosis but that medical staff needed to remain on guard for another week.

 "Over the past 24 hours, the president's condition has continued to improve," Conley told reporters at a news briefing Monday.
 "He's met or exceeded all standard hospital discharge criteria."